peteroupc/peteroupc.github.io/graphics.md

 - Games within the scope of this challenge are meant to be run in a desktop window if the player's display is 800 &times; 600 pixels or larger.
 The same is true if the game's resolution is 620 &times; 420 or smaller and the player's display is 640 &times; 480.
 The game may also support full-screen display.

-- For games that simulate the resolution of video game consoles supporting NTSC-compatible or PAL-compatible TV screens,[^57] a vertical resolution of&mdash;
+- For games that simulate the resolution of video game consoles supporting NTSC- or PAL-compatible TV screens,[^57] a vertical resolution of&mdash;

     - 240 or 288 rows of video (respectively) in _progressive scan_ at nearly 60 frames or 50 frames per second, or
     - 480 or 576 rows of _interlaced video_ (in two passes, each pass drawing every other row) at nearly 30 frames or 25 frames per second,

     is common.
 (By contrast, the horizontal resolution could vary in such cases.)
-Such TV screens draw 240 or 288 visible rows from top to bottom, whether in interlaced or progressive scan.
-In the case of some NTSC-compatible TVs, though, the upper and lower portions of the image are hidden by the bezel, so that, in effect, only 224 rows in progressive scan or 448 rows of interlaced video may be visible (see Copetti's "Architecture of Consoles" series).
+Such TV screens draw 240 or 288 visible rows from top to bottom, whether in interlacing or progressive scan.
+In the case of some NTSC-compatible TVs, though, the upper and lower portions of the image are hidden by the bezel, so that, in effect, only 224 rows in progressive scan or 448 rows of interlaced video may be visible (see Rodrigo Copetti's "Architecture of Consoles" series).

 <a id=Frame_rate></a>